 Walls and Ceilings: Wipe down any areas of your walls that have accumulated smudges or grime (for me, that’s behind my stove in the kitchen, in the entryway where shoes tend to accumulate, and underneath the towel rack in the bathroom).
 If you’re feeling fancy, wipe down or vacuum your ceilings, too (dust accumulates there as well—who knew).

-Dryer Vents, Air Ducts & Air Filters: Now we’re getting into homeowner territory—a space which is, as of yet, foreign to me.
+Dryer Vents, Air Ducts, and Air Filters: Now we’re getting into homeowner territory—a space which is, as of yet, foreign to me.
 But I am told by my homeowner friends that these are important items to clean/replace regularly.

 Washer (again, if you have one!): It’s easy to forget to clean the appliances that clean our things.
 But running a cleaning cycle on your washer once a year certainly isn’t a bad idea.